 Murphy is co-founder of the Play It Forward Sport Foundation, which works towards gender equity at all levels of women’s sports.
 In 2016, Murphy co-founded United Women’s Sports LLC, an American professional sports company based in Providence, it’s first iteration

 being the United Women’s Lacrosse League, the first-ever pro league for women’s lacrosse.

 In February of 2017, she accepted the position as Head Coach and head of development for the Chinese National Women’s Hockey Team in preparation for the 2022 Winter Olympics.
-She now serves as an advisor to the program.
+She later became an advisor to the program.
 She now serves as President and Head Coach of the Toronto 6, the newest entry in the National Women’s Hockey League.